spuxx1701/potber-client/README.md

 The following gestures have been implemented so far:

 - Swipe horizontally from the edge of your screen to show the sidebar.
-- Swipe down in the sidebar to refresh your newsfeed.
+Swipe the other direction to close the sidebar.
 - Swipe down on any board page to refresh that page.
+You need to be scrolled all the way to the top of the page first.
-- Swipe down on any thread page to refresh that page.
+- Swipe up on any thread page to refresh that page.
+You need to be scrolled all the way to the bottom of the page first.

 ### Themes